minibolt-guide/minibolt/guide/bonus/bitcoin/bisq.md

 * In the pop-up window that just appeared, read the information and then click on "Set password, I already made a backup".
 Once done, close the confirmation window.

 Congrats!
-You're now ready to start buying and selling Bitcoin on Bisq in a secure and private way.
+You're now ready to start buying and selling Bitcoin on Bisq securely and privately.

 ---